lheapcs/docs/pages/custom-connectors/05-methods.md

 You can add script to the connector to handle special situations.
 Read more about [scripting](./connector-scripting)

+#### Script Method Type
+The script method type can be used for methods that do not make an external API call (e.g. static data), or where requests will need to be handled entirely by the script engine.

 ## Mergefields

 Mergefields are placeholders that will be substituted at runtime.
   * LastSuccessfulRunDate – is the last time a Step successfully ran.
 This is useful to find newly created or updated records in an app.
 A format string needs to be provided.
 For example, _{% raw %}{{LastSuccessfulRunDate format=yyyy-MM-ddTHH:mm:ssZ}}{% endraw %}_.